 All decorations used within the residence halls must be made of fire resistant materials.
-No live Christmas trees or greenery are permitted in the rooms, lobbies or buildings.
-Christmas lights and/or candles are not to be used in the residence halls as decorations.
+No live Christmas/Holiday trees or greenery are permitted in the rooms, lobbies or buildings.
+Holiday lights and/or candles are not to be used in the residence halls as decorations.
 At no point can decorations be hung from fire alarms, sprinklers or other safety devices within the rooms.
 Holiday decorations are to be removed before leaving for winter break.
-All exterior decorations in the residence hall building(s) will be left to the disretion of the residence hall staff.
+All exterior decorations in the residence hall building(s) will be left to the discretion of the residence hall staff.
 Residence Life staff will inspect rooms to ensure health and safety regulations are met and to ensure that decorations are safe and/or removed.

 If you need help, contact the Computer Help Desk at 435-283-7331.

 The informational technology acceptable use policy is located at: